What's new in Azure SQL Database?

 Fixed server roles To simplify permission management, Azure SQL Database provides a set of fixed server-level roles to help you manage the permissions on a logical server.

-Import and export using Private Link Leave Allow Access to Azure Services off when you import or export a database using a service-managed endpoint.
+Import and export using Private Link You can import or export an Azure SQL Database using private link.
+Leave Allow Access to Azure Services off when you import or export a database using a service-managed endpoint.

-Query editor in the Azure portal The query editor in the portal allows you to run queries against your Azure SQL Database directly from the Azure portal.
+Query editor in the Azure portal The query editor in the Azure portal allows you to run queries against your Azure SQL Database directly from a web browser.

 General availability (GA)